"It was a big inspiration that someone believed in me when I was having a hard time believing in myself."

 Two years later, Virginia was diagnosed with cancer.
 Before her death, she helped plan a fund that would assist other mature women through challenges such as those she faced.

-Since its inception in 1995, the Virginia Wrage Memorial Fund has aided more than 35 women with awards ranging from $500 to $2000.
+Since its inception in 1995, the Virginia Wrage Memorial Fund has aided more than 50 women with scholarships ranging from $500 to $3000.

 Many recipients are returning to school at mid-life to be able to support themselves and their children.
 Some are victims of domestic abuse.
 Some are single mothers.
 Some are struggling to complete G.E.D.s or college degrees.
 Some are on the verge of becoming homeless.
 All are facing a difficult life challenge.